 Using a small offset spatula, lift up the craquelin disks and place them over each Choux buns.

-Place over a cooling rack to cool down completely before filling with your choice of cream.
+Place over a cooling rack to cool down completely before removing from the tray and filling with your choice of cream.

 Make sure the craquelin is rolled too thinly or it will be hard to transfer over the Choux.
 If too thick, it might weight down on the choux and not allow them to rise properly.